Electronic phase-locking for three-color, two-pathway coherent control: Results

 Earlier, we stated that this three-color, two-pathway coherent control technique opens the possibility for observing and measuring interference on $\Delta F = \pm 1$ components, as well as $\Delta F = 0$ components, of the $6s \rightarrow 7s$ transition.
 In this section, we demonstrate this capability.

+In this experiment, we observe the interference between a Stark-induced one-photon transition and a two-photon transition on a $\Delta F =1$ line ($6s, F=3 \rightarrow 7s, F=4$).
+We show the amplitude of this interference signal, as measured with a lock-in amplifier, in Fig.~\ref{fig:lockinoutput}(b).
+The linear polarizations of the $\omega_1$ and $\omega_2$ beams are perpendicular to one another for this measurement.
+Since $\mathbf{E_1} \cdot \mathbf{E_2} = 0$, the $A_{2p}^{\perp}$ term of Eq.~(\ref{eq:A2pperppol}), or the second term in Eq.~(\ref{eq:A2total_alt}) determines the two-photon amplitude in this case.
+This demonstration illustrates the new capability made possible through the three-color technique, in that two-photon absorption on the $\Delta F =1$ line of this transition vanishes when $\omega_1 = \omega_2$, as shown in Sec.~\ref{sec:tpselectionrules}.

+We show similar measurements, also using the three-color technique, on a $\Delta F =0$, $\Delta m =0$ line in Fig.~\ref{fig:lockinoutput}(a).
+The traditional coherent control technique (i.e.~with $\omega_1 = \omega_2$) was applicable on $\Delta F =0$ transitions, of course, but it is convenient that the three-color technique introduced in this work is applicable for either $\Delta F=0$ or $\pm1$ transitions.
+The only changes to the set-up needed are to tune the frequencies of the 1470 nm and 540 nm beams to the $6s, F=3 \rightarrow 7s, F=3$ transition frequency, and to align the polarizations parallel to one another.
+With $\mathbf{E_1} \times \mathbf{E_2} =0$, the two-photon amplitude is determined by Eq.~(\ref{eq:A2pparpol}), or the first term in Eq.~(\ref{eq:A2total_alt}).
+The laser powers in the interaction region differ between Fig.~\ref{fig:lockinoutput}(a) and (b), so we should not assign any significance to the different amplitudes of these two signals, other than to note that they are comparable to one another.
+Both traces show good phase control and low noise.

+Interference between the Stark-induced and two-photon interactions relies on strict relative phase control of the excitation lasers.
+By scanning the relative phase of the \SI{540}{\nm} beam relative to the sum of the \SI{1470}{\nm} and \SI{850}{\nm} beams, the relative phase of the Stark induced transition and two-photon transition amplitudes is shifted as well, resulting in interference.
 Fig.~\ref{fig:atomicsignal150Hz} shows a direct measurement of the 150 Hz modulation in the collected fluorescence without the use of a lock-in amplifier.
 In Figs.~\ref{fig:atomicsignal150Hz}(a) and (b), we show the interference signal (a) with no averaging on an oscilloscope, and (b) when averaged over eight traces, for the $\Delta F = 0$ components.
-Fig.~\ref{fig:lockinoutput} shows the output of a lock-in amplifier using a 151 Hz reference to demodulate the signal down to near DC allowing us to optimize the interference signal and demonstrate coherence.
+Fig.~\ref{fig:lockinoutput} shows the output of a lock-in amplifier using a 151 Hz reference to demodulate the signal down to near DC, allowing us to optimize the interference signal and demonstrate coherence.
 Figs.~\ref{fig:lockinoutput}(a) and (b) illustrate the demodulated signals at 1 Hz for $\Delta F = 0$ (a) and $\Delta F = \pm 1$ (b) components.
-Both traces are of similar amplitude, and show good phase control and low noise.
 Ultimately, a weak signal measurement would then consist of demodulating the interference signal directly down to DC, where the lock-in output would then be proportional to the interference amplitude.

 We will describe precision measurements of the amplitude ratio $M_1/\beta$ in a future report.
 Here the primary purpose is to show the strong interference signal using the three independent laser sources phase-locked to permit the interference.